Code-Institute-Submissions/jensalindgren-pro1/README.md

 - This website was developed using GitPod, which was then committed and pushed to GitHub using the GitPod terminal.

+Here is the link to the website: https://jensalindgren.github.io/pro1/

 ## GitHub Pages

 - Here are the steps to deploy this website to GitHub Pages from its GitHub repository: